brunomaga/brunomaga.github.io/_posts/2019-12-01-Variational-Inference-GMM.md

 where the constant $\alpha$ is typically set to $max_i x_i$, providing numerical stability to most common VI computations.

-### Example: Gaussian Mixture Models
+### Gaussian Mixture Models

 <small>Credit: this section is a more verbose and extended explanation of sections 2.1, 3.1 and 3.2 of the paper [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf).</small>

 A Gaussian mixture model is a probabilistic model that assumes all the data points are generated from a mixture of a finite number of Gaussian distributions with unknown parameters.
-The problem at hand is to fit a Gaussian density function to the input dataset.
+The problem at hand is to fit a set of Gaussian density functions to the input dataset.

 Take a family of a mixture of $K$ univariate Gaussian distributions with means $\mu = \mu_{1:K} = \{ \mu_1, \mu_2, ..., \mu_K \}$.
 The means are drawn from a common prior $p(\mu_n)$, which we assume to be Gaussian $$\mathcal{N}(\mu, \sigma^2)$$. **The latent space are the means $\mu_{1:K}$ and the cluster assignments $c_{1:n}$** for each observation $x_i$. **$\sigma^2$ is a hyper-parameter**. $c_i$ is described as an indicator $K-$vector, i.e. all zeros except a one on the index of the allocated cluster.
 Each new observation $x_i$ (from a total of $n$ observations) is drawn from the corresponding Gaussian $\mathcal{N}(c_i^T, \mu, 1)$.
 The model can be expressed as: